team5735/SoftwareTrainingDocs/lessons/001_tools_and_setup.md

 5. When prompted, select "Allow" to sign in with GitHub.
 If you are already signed in on your browser, then it should immediately sign you in.
 Otherwise, sign in to GitHub.
 6. VSCode should start working to download the repository now.

-Alternatively, if you'd like to get used to git from the start, you can use the terminal.
+Alternatively, if you'd like to get used to the terminal from the start, you can use the terminal.
 It really isn't scary at all.
 You do need to sign in using VSCode first, however.

+> [!WARNING]
+> If you want help, you'll have to ask Sebastian.

 1. Open VSCode using the shortcut you just created.
 2. Click on the person in the bottom left of the window and try your darndest to sign in (will update with details when MacOS stops bullying me).
 3. Access your terminal of choice.
 4. Run these commands (the bit before the ->) (the bolded bits are mnemonics to help you remember the commands):
    - `mkdir robotics` -> this command **m**a**k**es the 'robotics' **dir**ectory
-   - `cd robotics` -> **c**hange **d**irectory to 'robotics'; 'robotics' should now be in your prompt (replacing ~, which is another name for your home directory), which tells you that you're in that directory.
+   - `cd robotics` -> **c**hange **d**irectory to 'robotics'; 'robotics' should now be in your prompt (replacing ~, your home directory), which tells you that you're in that directory.
-      > [!TIP]
-      > If you choose to the continue using the terminal, these commands are very useful.
    - `git clone https://github.com/team5735/SampleRobotCodebase` -> this uses **git** to **clone** (download a copy of) the repository at that URL.
 You can get the URL by copying it from the search bar after navigating to it on GitHub, or by copying it from here; whichever's easier.
    - `cd SampleRobotCodebase` -> the above git command 'clones' (downloads) the repository into the 'SampleRobotCodebase' directory, into which you can `cd`.
-5. Enjoy starting on the most rewarding learning curve of your life.
-The only downside is that you'll have to endure me (Sebastian) for help :^)

-Congratulations!
-You now have code on your computer that is able to track - across the internet - the overall team's progress!
-We will go more into detail on why and how this works during future lessons (notably the two git lessons), but for now you should know that this is no small feat.
+> [!TIP]
+> If you choose to the continue learning the terminal, you can familiarize yourself with `mkdir` and `cd`, as well as other commands by using them alongside a Finder window to see what they do.
+> If demand is high, I'll write a terminal cheat sheet.

+You can now work on the robot code.